PollyEdaline/Accretion-Modpack/README.md

 CONTACT
 ----
 If you would like to report bugs, make suggestions, or have any other feedback, I can be reached on Discord at Pollychan#8281.
 I am also in the Risk of Rain 2 Modding discord.
 Although I have tested the pack extensively myself, there are likely to be many bugs and balancing issues I overlooked.
 I will attempt to fix any bugs I can as soon as possible.
 I don’t play multiplayer a whole lot, so I have some difficulty testing multiplayer.
 If you encounter any bugs or oddities, please let me know.

+You can also post on the [itch.io community](https://pollychan.itch.io/accretion-modpack/community) if you have any feedback or bug reports, or find others to play with.
+There is also a [github](https://github.com/PollyEdaline/Accretion-Modpack) if you would prefer to post issues there.

 I am also interested in working with an experienced mod creator on adding some additional content and tweaks to the pack.
 If you are willing to work with me, please let me know.

 CHANGELOG
 ----
+**3.0.2**
+- Added a [community](https://pollychan.itch.io/accretion-modpack/community) on itch.io where people can post feedback and report bugs.

+**3.0.1**
+- Fixed the readme (oops).

 **3.0.0**

 - Actually updated the changelist for the current version (sorry about that).